TommyS725/IERG4210_VITE/frontend/README.md

 The product pages cam be navigated by clicking the thumbnail or product name.

 A hierarchical navigation menu is avaiable at the top of home page, category pages and product pages, the links can be used to navigate between routes.

+Checkout and user features are availabe at the top header bar.